Lost in Space (Jonzun Crew album): Reception

 From contemporary reviews, Fred Seegmuller referred to the album as "six lengthy dance-oriented tracks" noting "We Are the Jonzun Crew", "Space is the Place", "Space Cowboy" and "Pack Jam" as highlights.
 J. D. Considine wrote in The Baltimore Sun found that "for all their ability to get the most mileage from a handful of musical tricks, the Jonzun Crew "still manages to wear thin after a while." and that "there's no sense of discovery here beyond the idea that made "Pack Jam" a smash."
 Robert Christgau wrote in the Village Voice praised "Space Cowboy" but stated that the record as a whole was too silly.

 Ken Tucker of The Philadelphia Inquirer praised the album, stating that "Pack Jam" is the most arresting cut on the group's album and found that the album "demonstrates decisively that synthesizer music doesn't have to be chilly, distancing stuff.
 Jonzun's music ripples with humor and ingratiating energy."
 Roger Catlin of Omaha World-Herald found that the album was "just short of a having a full record's worth of ideas.
 With this kind of beat, though, few will notice."

 From retrospective reviews, John Bush of AllMusic says that despite the album including the group's best tracks, it was not a successful studio album, stating that group were "lousy songwriters" who "insisted on writing songs" finding the non-singles as "stiff" and "formulaic".

 Track listing

-Tracklisting and credits are adapted from the back cover of Lost in Space.
+Track listing and credits are adapted from the back cover of Lost in Space.